PhoenixRacing/WebApp20/README.md

 For security reasons, we do not publish `auth.js` on GitHub.
 You will have to get the `auth.js` file from a team lead or teammate.
 You can ask Sawyer or Radmer for a copy of the file.

+### Get AWS config files

+For security reasons, we do not publish our AWS configuration files on GitHub.
+You will have to get a `config` and a `credentials` file from a team lead or teammate.
+You can ask Sawyer for a copy of these files.
+When you get these files, place them in the folder `~/.aws/`.
+This will allow you to upload photos to our S3 bucket.

 ### Recommended step: Install `nodemon`

 `nodemon` automatically restarts the project when it notices any changes to files.
 This is very convenient.
 If you don't use nodemon, you'll have to manually restart the project each time you want to